pika/pika/README.rst

 Contributing
 ------------
-To contribute to pika, please make sure that any new features or changes to existing functionality include test coverage.
+To contribute to pika, please make sure that any new features or changes to existing functionality **include test coverage**.

+*Pull requests that add or change code without coverage will most likely be rejected.*

 Additionally, please format your code using `yapf <http://pypi.python.org/pypi/yapf>`_ with ``google`` style prior to issuing your pull request.

 .. |Version| image:: https://img.shields.io/pypi/v/pika.svg?
    :target: http://badge.fury.io/py/pika